It can be daunting doing a local SEO audit without having a decent reference that you can go down the line with.

-Remember that you can link out from the business description on your G places page.
+Remember that you can link out from the business description on your GMB page.
 Use this opportunity to link out to some of the client’s most popular products or services.

-Use this tool to if you need help selecting the right categories.
+Use this tool if you need help selecting the right categories.
 It can also help with categories for Angie’s List, Bing, Yelp, and others.
-Pretty cool.
+It’s a pretty cool tool.

-Get rich content on the places page.
+Rich content on the Google My Business Page is great for building them out.
 Use plenty of photos and videos if you have them.
 No video for the local business yet?
-Check this out.
+Get one for under $100 here.

 Keep a call to action above the fold.
 You would be surprised how many sites I look at that make the phone number hard to find.
 If the business thrives on incoming call leads, make that phone number nice and big.